danobot/entity-controller/README.md

   1. Sends a signal when motion happens (instantaneous event)
   2. Sends a signal when motion happens, stays on for the duration of motion and sends an `off` signal when motion supposedly ceases. (duration)

-By default, the app assumed you have a Type 1 motion sensor (event based), these are more useful in home automation because they supply raw, unfiltered and unprocessed data.
+By default, the app assumes you have a Type 1 motion sensor (event based), these are more useful in home automation because they supply raw, unfiltered and unprocessed data.
 No assumptions are made about how the motion event data will be used.

+In the future, there will be support for listening to HA events as well, which means the need to create 'dummy' `binary_sensors` for motion sensors is removed.

-If your motion sensor emits both `on` and `off` signals, then add `sensor_type_duration: True` to your configuration.
+If your sensor emits both `on` and `off` signals, then add `sensor_type_duration: True` to your configuration.
+This can be useful for motion sensors, door sensors and locks (not an exhaustive list).

 Control entities are turned off when the following events occur (whichever happens last)
-  * the timer expires
+  * the timer expires and sensor is off
-  * the sensor is turned off
+  * the sensor state changes to `off` and timer already expired

 ## Advanced Configuration
 ### Specifying Custom Service Call Parameters